 Knowing what type of answers to expect on an examination greatly increases the confidence of students.
 The GCSE Physics subject assessments are divided into two sections: the first four topics on the first exam and the last four topics on the second exam.

-The question types are the same and examples that could be on the test are offered on the internet in order to be studied with anticipation.
+The question types are the same and examples that could be on the test are offered on the internet to be studied with anticipation.
 Here are the question types:

 - Multiple choice questions,